cetaciemat/tempo2dotproject/README.md

 **UPDATE:** tempo2dotproject has been tested using JIRA v6.1.2 and Tempo 7.8.1.2 and it works fine :)

+NOTE: When there is an error during the process, tempo2dotproject tries to rollback de changes.
+However, this feature doesn't work with the engine MyISAM.

 ## Installation
 You need to have JRE6 installed in your computer in order to execute tempo2dotproject.
 Also, in order to build tempo2dotproject, you need [ANT](http://ant.apache.org/).